JOIN US AT WEEKLY MEETINGS

 The Kiwanis Club of Roanoke is one of the largest and most active of the 15,000+ worldwide Kiwanis clubs, and the largest civic organization in the Roanoke Valley.
 Join our weekly meetings in person or virtually using the Zoom link below, where high-caliber local speakers present timely and relevant topics; many are focused on the under 40 demographic and the business community.
 Networking is an important element for our civically-engaged Club members.
 Our membership includes city and state government leaders, corporate leaders, nonprofit leaders, church leaders, civic-minded residents, the 2021 Roanoke City Citizen of the Year, and the 2023 Roanoke City Citizen of the Year.
 Strong connections and friendships occur here.

-We meet in Charter Hall on the third floor of the Roanoke City Market Building.
+We meet on Wednesday's in Charter Hall on the third floor of the Roanoke City Market Building; lunch and networking at 12:00pm, announcements and business at 12:30pm, speaker at 1:00pm.
 Guest attendance is free of charge, with no obligation, and includes lunch.
 We have been serving the Roanoke community for over 100 years and would be delighted to have you join us.
 Community service is what we do.
-Join us and get involved.

-You may register as a guest to attend this weekly meeting in person or attend virtually using the Zoom link below:
+You may register as a guest to attend a weekly meeting in person or attend virtually using the Zoom link below:

 Meeting ID: 817 8581 5453 Passcode: 102906